5 easily ignored symptoms of colorectal cancer

 If you feel tired all the time it may be a sign of anaemia – especially if you feel dizzy, short of breath and experience heart palpitations.

 You may notice also experience loss in appetite, nausea and unexplained weight loss.

 While the above symptoms could arise from less serious bowel conditions such as gallstones, ulcers and haemorrhoids, it is best to seek a medical opinion.

-This article has been fact-checked by Dr Denis Cheong, colorectal surgery specialist of Surgi-TEN Specialists at Farrer Park Hospital.
+This article has been verified medically by Dr Denis Cheong, colorectal surgery specialist of Surgi-TEN Specialists at Farrer Park Hospital (Singapore).